 Management

 Provide a list of the organizers, proposed directors, senior executive officers, and any individual, or group of proposed shareholders acting in concert, that will own or control 10 percent or more of the institution’s stock.
 For each person listed, attach an Interagency Biographical and Financial Report, a fingerprint card, and indicate all positions and offices currently held or to be held with the institution’s holding company and its affiliates, if applicable.
 Include the signed “Oath of Director” for each proposed director.
-For an OTS filing, provide a RB 20a Certification for each person listed.
+For an FSA filing, provide a RB 20a Certification for each person listed.

 Describe each proposed director’s qualifications and experience to serve and oversee management’s implementation of the business plan.
 Describe the extent, if any, to which directors or major stockholders are or will be involved in the day-to-day management of the institution.
 Also list the forms of compensation, if any.